 I’m so glad today I can share an inexpensive, healthy way to look at postpartum issues with your body like issues with diastasis recti (ab separation), and pelvic floor issues with incontinence like I’ve had.

 The answer seemed to be the same answer that so many other health answers have- it’s all about diet and exercise, and in this case, it’s really about exercise and doing the right kind to retrain your muscles and body and improve!

 Last month I started Abs, Core & Pelvic Floor, a program that helps to heal Diastasis Recti, (also a cause of that “mommy pooch” in the lower abdomen), as well as incontinence related to pelvic floor weakness and dysfunction.
 Written by personal trainer Natalie Hodson and Dr. Monique Middlekauff – a specialist in pelvic floor dysfunction, is a 30-day program with lots of educational material to help the reader understand the causes of Diastasis Recti and how to heal it with exercises don’t have to be done at the gym!
 Do them from your floor at home when time provides!

-I’ve been pretty open about trying for miracle baby #2 and my miscarriage, and as I continue to prep and hope and prepare I’m so grateful for the knowledge that this program would be so helpful during pregnancy and definitely after as soon as I can get started.
+I’ve been pretty open about trying for miracle baby #2 and my miscarriage.
+We’re remaining hopeful and I’ll continue to prepare if pregnancy happens.
+I’m so grateful for the knowledge that this program would be so helpful during pregnancy.
 But in the meantime I’m grateful for the strength I’m gaining, and for such an easy program to follow while my little guy follows me around.